Why Grounding and Bonding Are Crucial for Pool Safety

 What’s Grounding?

 After a pool is bonded, it needs to be grounded.
-Grounding is the process of connecting a pool’s electrical network to the electrical panel, and then to the ground via a ground-fault circuit interrupter (GFCI) breaker.
+Grounding is the process of connecting a pool’s electrical system to the electrical panel, and then to the ground via a ground-fault circuit interrupter (GFCI) breaker.
 With a GFCI breaker in place, the current will rush toward the ground instead of attempting to use the people in the pool as conductors during a short or fault.
 Once the GFCI breaker detects the short or fault, it interrupts the circuit, cutting power to the component that’s malfunctioning and providing a ground path for the electricity.
 This protects everyone in the pool from shocks.

 Aren’t Grounding and Bonding the Same Thing?